Skip to content

 After the flare clears

-Once you're clear (typically 6–8 weeks of zero therapy + prescription support), reintroduce products one at a time, away from the affected area, weeks apart.
+Once you're clear - often after several weeks of zero therapy plus any prescription support your dermatologist chooses - reintroduce products one at a time, away from the affected area, weeks apart.
 The pattern that perpetuates this condition is "I keep adding new things to my routine."
 The pattern that prevents recurrence is "I use a small, stable, fragrance-free routine and add things very rarely."

 A simple routine